MurrellGroup/SeededAlignment.jl/docs/src/api.md

 # API Reference

-This section provides detailed documentation for all exported types and functions in `SeededAlignment.jl`.
+This section provides detailed documentation for all exported types, functions and constants in `SeededAlignment.jl`.

 ## Core Methods